samarthagarwal/WC-API-JS-Client/README.md

 **You may need to change the Module Name accordingly in the services.js file.**

-*Works like a Charm in Ionic and AngularJS apps.*
+*Works like a Charm in Ionic and AngularJS apps (Keys are mentioned in the client apps which can be exploited, so use at your own risk).*
 _For more endpoints check the documentation at [https://github.com/woothemes/wc-api-node](https://github.com/woothemes/wc-api-node "WC NODE API")_